 Android 12 brought the concept of Material You to the table.
 It is a wallpaper-based theming system which lets you match the user interface with your wallpaper.
 But there were certain limitations to this feature.
 You could only choose from 4 wallpaper colours and four primary colours.

 Choosing your favourite colours for Material You was not an option.
 With Android 13, it still isn’t, but you can now choose from a total of 16 colour options.
 There is a high chance you might find your favourite colour.

 This one is my personal favourite.
 We often copy something to our clipboard but need to make some changes.
 With Android 12, you had to paste the text from the clipboard, edit it and then copy it to the clipboard.
 Not anymore; with Android 13, you can now edit the copied text on your clipboard using the pencil icon on the bottom.

 3. Easy Access to QR Code Scanning

-Scanning QR codes for making digital payments or any other purpose has become a vital part of our lives.
+Scanning QR codes for digital payments or other purposes has become a vital part of our lives.
 With Android 13, scanning a QR code is more effortless to access things.
 You will be able to scan any QR code right from your lock screen.
 The QR code scanner has also been integrated into the Quick Settings menu for easy access.